bax533/Super-Crate-Box-sfml-clone/README.md

 	  __
 	 |__| |<--

-	Then to save the map click ctrl + s and switch 1.txt file in maps folder with your saved map.
+	Then to save the map click ctrl + s and switch 1.txt file in levels folder with your saved map.